 - 1. Select Scans in the header.

 - 2. Select a scan project.

-- Select a scarr project

-Select Policy.
+- 3. Select Policy.

-- The policy list displays the policies used for scans.
+The policy list displays the policies used for scans.

-- 4. In the Policy tab, search for a specific policy by entering one or more characters in the Find box.
+4. In the Policy tab, search for a specific policy by entering one or more characters in the Find box.